elenbeilina/sftp-sink-connector/readme.md

-### Connector for moving data form kafka topic to sftp server as it is.
+### Connector for moving xml data form kafka topic to sftp server as it is.

 ---
 #### Environment: